cozy/cozy-stack/docs/konnectors-workflow.md

 **Note:** debug and info level are not transmitted to syslog, except if the instance is in debug mode.
 It would be too verbose to do otherwise.

+The message can start with a known keyword that could have special meanings for `cozy-stack` or for statistical analysis of konnector health.
+Known keywords are listed in the [konnector tutorial](https://docs.cozy.io/en/tutorials/konnector/going-further/#error-handling)

+When a connector throw an error of either `LOGIN_FAILED` or any error starting with `USER_ACTION_NEEDED` (with the exception of `USER_ACTION_NEEDED.CGU_FORM`), meaning that the user needs to execute an action on provider's website (either changing its credentials or acknowledging something on provider website), then `cozy-stack` will skip all subsequent automatic executions to avoid querying the provider site and blocking user account.
+Manual execution by the user will still be possible to unlock the konnector/account when the user thinks it is now ready to be run again.

 ### Account deleted

 When an account is deleted, or a konnector is going to be uninstalled, the